 How to Choose Different Strengths of Nicotine

-Frequent smokers who are used to smoking at least two packets of cigs and above, they need to start from nicotine amounts they’re used to and work their way down.
+Frequent smokers who are used to smoking at least two packets of cigs and above, they need to start from the nicotine level they’re used to and work their way down.
 If you are a beginner, stronger e-liquids might be too harsh for your throat.
-Therefore, you need to start with lower amounts of nicotine.
+Therefore, you need to start with less amounts of nicotine.

 For users who prefer prolonged sessions, lower concentrations of nicotine are ideal while those who vape for short amounts of time may need stronger vape juice.

-Some vaping devices are meant to produce more clouds of vapor while others produce less vapor.
+Some vaping devices are meant to produce more clouds of vapor while others produce less.
 Vaping devices like sub ohm are great for lighter smokers and produce large amounts of cloud.
 These use 3-6 mg/ml strength of vape juice.